 Organisation of Learning and Teaching

-The English Curriculum is delivered mainly using The Literacy Tree planning sequences and CLPE materials.
+The English Curriculum is delivered mainly using The Literacy Tree planning sequences.
 These schemes ensure children’s engagement with a culturally rich and diverse range of books and reading material whilst building pleasure and interest.

-Literacy skills are practised and applied in context throughout work across the whole curriculum.
+Literacy skills are practised and applied in context through work across the whole curriculum.
 Basic skills sessions (handwriting, grammar and punctuation, phonics/spelling and reading comprehension) take place daily and precede each literacy session.

 All children are provided with equal access to our English curriculum.
 We provide suitable learning opportunities regardless of gender, ethnicity or home background.
 We expect the vast majority of our pupils to achieve age related expectations in English.
 For those pupils who may find handwriting challenging for a variety of reasons our approaches to the teaching and learning of English will be adapted and differentiated to ensure that all pupils make progress.
 Provision is made for children who require extra support through targeted teaching; intervention programmes (e.g. Lexia Reading, Toe by Toe), and differentiated class teaching.